Contains the active ingredient, ciprofloxacin hydrochloride

 certain anti-arrhythmics, antidepressants, antibiotics and antipsychotics

-theophylline, and other methylxanthines, medicines used to help breathing.
-Caffeine is also a methylxanthine.
+theophylline, and other methylxanthines, used to help breathing.
+Caffeine is also

-duloxetine, a medicine used for depression, incontinence or diabetic neuropathy
+duloxetine, used for depression, incontinence or diabetic neuropathy

 cyclosporin, used in organ transplants, or for severe arthritis or psoriasis